FACTBOX-Suspects linked to the Paris, Brussels attacks

 The Bakraoui brothers may have fled last week's shootout at the flat in Forest.
 In the raid, investigators found an Islamic State flag, an assault rifle, detonators and a fingerprint of Abdeslam, who was arrested three days later.

-He boasted of flitting between Syria and Europe and was believed to have promoted attacks including the 2014 shooting at Brussels' Jewish Museum and the Thalys train attack last August.

 * Brahim Abdeslam, 31, French, brother of Salah, blew himself up at a Paris cafe on Nov.
-13. He owned a bar that his brother Salah ran in their home district of Molenbeek, home to many of those suspect of ties to Islamic State.
-He was deported from Turkey, accused trying to join militants.
-He was questioned on return but Belgian police found no reason to detain him.
+13. He owned a bar that his brother Salah ran in their home neighbourhood of Molenbeek, home to many of those suspect of ties to Islamic State.

-* Mohamed Abrini, 30, Belgian, has been directly linked to Salah Abdeslam and is on Europol's top 50 most-wanted list.
-Some Belgian media have suggested he might be the fugitive third man in the CCTV image taken in Brussels airport on Tuesday and who prosecutors believe abandoned his bomb without detonating it.

 * Amine Choukri or Monir Ahmed Alaaj, both false identities, was arrested with Saleh Abdeslam, hiding with a family in a house in Molenbeek.
 Choukri was documented by German police near Ulm in a car with Abdeslam in October.
 Like Abdeslam, he was charged with "terrorist murder" over the Paris attacks.